-5.3.g.
-Number of General Strikes
+5.3.d.
+Number of Changes in Effective Executive

-5.3.h.
-Number of Assassinations
+5.3.f.
+Number of Government Crises

 Regarding the remaining control variables, with a few exceptions, they are significant and consistent with the literature.
 We find that the coefficients associated with M2/reserves, inflation, credit growth, and external debt are all positively correlated with banking crises.
 It has been shown that an increase in broad money compared to the level of reserves is positively associated with a high occurrence of banking crises (Demirgüç-Kunt and Detragiache, 2000-2005; Davis and Stone, 2004; Von Hagen and Ho, 2007; Kinda et al., 2016).
 High inflation rates negatively affect the banking sector stability (Davis et al., 2011 and Joyce, 2011), while amounting debt level is often considered as a predictor of banks failures.